1. Business records

 2.4.
 You must prepare an invoice each time you make a sale, and you must give each invoice a unique and consecutive number.
 Even if your customer doesn’t want an invoice, you do!
 Even if your customer works with time sheets and gives you a self billing invoice, you still need to prepare a proper invoice which will stand up to scrutiny from HMRC!
-If you are in business on your own account (and outside the scope of IR35) then you need to do all the normal things that normal businesses do, and that starts with issuing proper invoices to clients.
+If you are in business on your own account then you need to do all the normal things that normal businesses do, and that starts with issuing proper invoices to clients.
 It helps establish cases when you are outside IR35, and it is still necessary when your work is inside IR35.
 After all, you could end up with concurrent work both in and out of IR35.
 You need (and HMRC requires) one continuous invoice number sequence anchored across all your invoicing no matter which customer is billed next.

 2.5.
 Use a simple number system for invoices numbers.
 Choose any number to start with and then just keeping adding 1 to it!
 Don’t skip numbers, nor use them out of sequence, and never use the same number twice.